Searching for details:

 ISS configuration at the time of Soyuz TMA-17M's departure.

-After 141 days aboard the International Space Station, ISS, the crew of the Soyuz TMA-17M spacecraft, is preparing for landing on Friday, to conclude the 45th expedition on the outpost.
+After 141 days aboard the International Space Station, ISS, the crew of the Soyuz TMA-17M spacecraft was to conclude the 45th expedition on the outpost.
 According to the Russian space agency, during their the final week in orbit, Oleg Kononenko, Kimiya Yui and Kjell Lindgren conducted two landing simulations to refresh their knowledge of necessary procedures.

 By December 8, in preparation for landing, aircraft and other assets of the Central Military District were deployed at airfields in Kazakhstan, Interfax reported.
 A total of 180 members of the military personnel, 12 Mi-8 helicopters, four An-12 and An-26 aircraft and 18 ground vehicles were to be involved into search and rescue operation.